mockoon/mockoon/README.md

 ## Download

 You can get Mockoon [latest release](https://github.com/mockoon/mockoon/releases/latest) directly from this repository or on the official [website](https://mockoon.com/#download).
-Mockoon is also available through Homebrew `brew cask install mockoon` or Chocolatey `choco install mockoon`.
+Mockoon is also available through Homebrew `brew cask install mockoon`, Snap store `snap install mockoon` or Chocolatey `choco install mockoon`.

 ## Give feedback